CityofToronto/bdit_data-sources/bluetooth/update/README.md

-`to_id`				- The four digit Unique bluetooth id at the end point `to_lat`			- Latitude at the end point of the route `to_lon`			- Longitude at the end point of the route
+`to_id`				- The four digit Unique bluetooth id at the end point `to_lat`			- Latitude at the end point of the route `to_lon`			- Longitude at the end point of the route `length`			- Length of the route in metres

 Below is the table screenshot.